 \section{Preliminaries}

 In a discrete choice setting, we have a universe of \emph{items} $\U$ and a set of \emph{choosers} $\A$.
 In each choice instance, a chooser $a\in \A$ observes a \emph{choice set} $C \subset \U$ and chooses one item $i \in C$.
-Each item $i\in \U$ may be described by a vector of features $\b{y}_i \in \R^{d_y}$.
-Similarly, a chooser $a$ may have a vector of features $\b{x}_a \in \R^{d_x}$.
+Each item $i\in \U$ may be described by a vector of features $\bm{y}_i \in \R^{d_y}$.
+Similarly, a chooser $a$ may have a vector of features $\bm{x}_a \in \R^{d_x}$.
 In the most general form, a choice model assigns choice probabilities for $a$ to each item $i\in C$:

-where $u_{\b{\theta}}(i, C, a)$ is the utility of item $i$ to chooser $a$ when seen in choice set $C$, a function with parameters ${\b{\theta}}$.
-The utilities $u_{\b{\theta}}(i, C, a)$ can depend on $\b{x}_a$, $\b{y}_i$, both, or neither.
-In the simplest case---the traditional logit model---$u_{\b{\theta}}(i, C, a) = u_i$ is constant over choosers and sets.
-This formulation is attractive from an econometric perspective, since it corresponds to a rationality assumption: if we suppose a chooser has underlying utilities $u_1, \dots, u_k$ and observes a perturbation of their utilities $u_i + \varepsilon_i$ (where $\varepsilon_i$ follows a Gumbel distribution) before selecting the maximum observed utility item, then their resulting choice probabilities take the form of a logit~\cite{mcfadden1973conditional}.
+where $u_{\bm{\theta}}(i, C, a)$ is the utility of item $i$ to chooser $a$ when seen in choice set $C$, a function with parameters ${\bm{\theta}}$.
+Note that since the utilities in \Cref{eq:choice-model} can depend on the choice set, this general form can express choice probabilities that vary arbitrarily across choice sets (this is sometimes called the \emph{universal logit}).
+When constructing more useful parsimonious models, the utilities $u_{\bm{\theta}}(i, C, a)$ can depend on $\bm{x}_a$, $\bm{y}_i$, both, or neither.
+In the simplest case---the traditional logit model---$u_{\bm{\theta}}(i, C, a) = u_i$ is constant over choosers and sets.
+This formulation is attractive from an econometric perspective, since it corresponds to a rationality assumption: if we suppose a chooser has underlying utilities $u_1, \dots, u_k$ and observes a perturbation of their utilities $u_i + \varepsilon_i$ (where $\varepsilon_i$ follows a Gumbel distribution) before selecting the maximum observed utility item, then their resulting choice probabilities take the form of a logit~\citep{mcfadden1973conditional}.